sepak23/R-D/README.md

-#Hi
+# Hi everyone!
-This code will scrape items' featurs from a retail webiste
+I wrote this to scrape items' featurs from a retail webiste.